kirin-xiv/kirin-xiv/README.md

 🌟 Goal: Turn my hobby into custom plugin commissions

-🏆 Things I'm Actually Proud Of python# That time I made Okta and Python play nice together def parse_device_enrollment_data():
+🏆 Things I'm Actually Proud Of
-    """
+That Okta + Python Automation Project:
 Built an Okta workflow that tracked device enrollment status, then used Python to parse and aggregate the data by user.
 Result: Automated reports of missing security factors!
 (It was pretty cool, not gonna lie)
-    """
-    return "Success! 🎉"
 Featured Project: Truth or Dare Plugin
 <div align="center">
   <a href="https://github.com/kirin-xiv/FFToD-Release">